JAsonT1202/DP-LET/README.md

 | Autoformer    | 0.429      | 0.506      | 0.443       | 0.513       |
 | Informer      | 0.653      | 0.615      | 0.749       | 0.654       |

+## How to Use

+1. Install dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```

+2. Download and place the dataset in the following directory:
+    ```
+    ./data/MILAN
+    ```
+    > The dataset is the Milan CDR dataset provided by Telecom Italia https://doi.org/10.7910/DVN/EGZHFV

+3. Modify the YAML configuration file to set hyperparameters

+4. Run the main script to start training or inference:
+    ```bash
+    python run.py
+    ```

+---

+🧩 Tip: